Rich and Rustic

 From boom times to hardships, forgotten river towns to back roads; explore Livingston County Historic Sites…

-Although Kentucky was granted statehood in 1792, the portion of the state that lies west of the Tennessee River (including part of Livingston County) was Indian territory until purchased by US President Andrew from the Chickasaw in 1818.
+Kentucky was granted statehood in 1792, but the portion of the state that lies west of the Tennessee River (including part of Livingston County) was Indian territory until purchased by US President Andrew from the Chickasaw in 1818.

 Although officially part of Chickasaw territory, Livingston County was established in 1798.
-The expansive original land mass of Livingston County included what is today part of Caldwell, Crittenden and McCracken Counties.
+The expansive original land mass of Livingston County includes what is today part of Caldwell, Crittenden and McCracken Counties.
 In the early 1800’s the area was a new frontier, filled with rich farm land and accessible by rivers.

 Livingston County is named for Robert R. Livingston, a member of the committee that drafted the Declaration of Independence.
 Visit these historic sites and discovery more of the story.

 Grand Rivers Furnace

 Located on Hwy 453 at the entrance to Lighthouse Landing

 The furnace was located 1/2 mile west of the marker, and built in 1890~91, by Thomas Lawson’s Grand Rivers Company.
 Two stacks, each one 60 foot high, together could produce 45,000 tons of Iron yearly, using coal for fuel until 1901, and coke after that.
 These blast furnaces were dismantled in 1921.

 At the intersection of Hwy 60 and 137